Ellison is a park ranger's daughter and farmer's daughter with a love for all things agriculture and outdoors.

 Do You Really Want a Pet Rabbit?

-That being said, getting a rabbit, just like getting any other pet, is a commitment of time and money and you should think through the decision before getting a bunny impulsively.
+That being said, getting a rabbit, just like getting any other pet, is a commitment of time and money.
+You should think through the decision before getting a bunny impulsively.

 What Breed of Rabbit Do You Want?

 There are little rabbits and giant rabbits, short-haired rabbits and long-haired rabbits.
-Take the time to research the breed you think you are most interested in.
+Take the time to find out what breed you think you are most interested in.

 On our farm, we breed Lionhead rabbits, Mini Rex rabbits, and Flemish Giant rabbits.
 These are just the breeds we love the most and chose to focus on, but these are just a few of many breeds.
 Take the time and research your options.

 Lionhead rabbits are probably the rabbits that we sell the most of.
 They stay pretty small, and their soft, long hair and bushy mane around their neck (thus the name Lionhead) make them absolutely precious as both babies and adults.
 Lionhead rabbits do require brushing a few times a week to prevent their hair from matting.